 There are some modifications to the default installation to meet all the computational needs we support.

 If you get in trouble compiling or running your code, feel free to contact us.
 When asking for help, it is very important to provide us enough information about the environment where the problem occurred, logs, and conditions about where and how you use to make the same operations.

 Because of the diversity of investigations currently supported by LCA, many applications and libraries are supported on the Navigator cluster.
 Technically, it is impossible to include all of these tools in every user's environment.
 The Linux module system is used to enable subsets of these tools for a particular user's computational needs.

 Navigator has installed the gcc and gfortran default version for the release of installed CentOS - GCC- 4.8.5.
-Since this is an old version of the compiler, Navigator also provide users the ability to use gcc (and gfortran) - GCC 5.4.0 and GCC 8.3.0 through a environment modules.
+Since this is an old version of the compiler, Navigator also provide users the ability to use gcc (and gfortran) - versions GCC 5.4.0 through GCC 11.2.0 - using environment modules.